 He wrote that “this contest improves the breed of the individual fighter“.
 Evidence suggest that Hitler organised his government in this fashion.
 Two Departments were given similar portfolios leading to conflict.
 Hitler saw this conflict as healthy.
 Competition was strength.
 He believed that the German Empire was founded on the exact same principles – an “unconscious struggle for dominance by separate interests“.
 Then the “natural conflict finally put the best man in the position he earned“.

 So, we have walked a few miles in Hitler’s shoes.
 How was it?
 It is important at this stage to note that Hitler’s depiction of his own political journey was idealised.
 That is – it was not literally true.26 Yet we live in a time of post-truth politics thus we are quite used to this.
 We actually expect our politicians to be economical with the truth in order to explain their politics in a persuasive fashion.
 Despite what Michael Ford asks you to believe (and that hyperbole seems to be based on his desire for self-publicity) Mein Kampf is largely everything you might believe.
 Even given a modern English translation and copious margin notes you cannot help but notice that it remains overly-long, often dull, repetitive, angry, polemical, nonsense.
 Hitler is so full of shit.
 He wanted so hard to be the “philosopher leader” yet he was a monster and his words cannot hide that.

-Hitler is a monster and his words do not hide that.
-Yet he lived in a time when such monstrosities seemed commonplace.
+However Hitler lived in a time when such monstrosities seemed commonplace.
 What is impressed upon the reader is the fact that so much of what concerned him sounds so remarkably “modern”.
 Germany through the early 20th Century was a very contemporary-looking liberal state.
 Frighteningly so.
 It is quite disconcerting to realise that they were so close to be us – today.
 We are them.
 Our circumstances are only a little different.
 If anything our modern neo-liberal order has opened the doors and welcomed in the Nazis with the same blend of austerity and anti-foreigner propaganda that worked so well the last time.
 But this time the Nazis own most of the mainstream media.